spotDL/swaram/README.md

     - `.model.dart`: Files that compose the data model for the app.

     - `.ui.dart`: UI components.
 The main navigation routing pages are to be stored under `./lib/ui`, the custom components used for those pages are under `./lib/ui/components`.
+These files will not be documented.

     - `.util.dart`: Generic helper/ease-of-life functions.